GHIN® Network Status

 - Printable Posters and Matching Videos - letter-sized and legal-sized downloadable posters of new features

 - Rules of Handicapping for 2020 - the complete rules manual for use of the WHS

 - What changed - 13 fact sheets explaining how the principles of handicapping have been changed

-8. Will I really be able to use my handicap index and post scores when I play outside of the United States?
+4. Will I be able to use my handicap index and post scores when I play outside of the United States?

 If you travel and play golf within the jurisdiction of any of the national golf associations authorized by the World Handicapping System, your Handicap Index can be used to calculate your Course Handicap on any officially rated course.
 Six National Golf Associations have come together to form the World Handicapping System.
 They are:

 |United States Golf Association - USGA Handicap System|

 |Council of National Golf Unions - CONGU Unified Handicap System|